cjmlgrto/fit2085-notes/notes/12-hash.md

 ### Hashing
 Converts a specified word into a unique key that can be used to determine its position in the underlying array.

 The goal is to have a function that maps a _unique_ key for any input value— this is to ensure no 'collisions' occur (that is, two differnt words having the same key).
+A good hash function requires the following:

+- type dependent (otherwise it cannot compute a value)
+- must return a value within the array range (otherwise it will return an index error when inserting)
+- not have too many operations (otherwise slowness)
+- use as much of the key as possible (minimise collisions)
+- avoid common factors (minimise collisions)

 Below is a _universal_ hash function implemented in Python.
 It is best to use prime numbers for `TABLE_SIZE`, `a` and `b`.